Donald Trump On Nobel Peace Prize: ‘The Prize I Want Is Victory For The World’

-Donald Trump has received negative media since announcing that he would run for the office of President of the United States.
+Donald Trump has received negative media since announcing that he would run for the office of president of the United States.
 He has been criticized for his past and is going through a media onslaught for the alleged Stormy Daniels situation.
 While nothing has been proven yet, the story has not left the media for weeks.

 He has also been dealing with the Russian collusion investigation from Robert Mueller.
 Nothing has come out connecting Trump to the allegations, but the investigation is far from over at this point in time.
 Trump has time and time again called the investigation a “witch hunt,” which many of his supporters strongly agree with.